-In February 2011, Mark Boogaers started the Kuala Lumpur Hiking and Trail Running Meetup Group with the purpose of finding like minded individuals who enjoy going out for the purpose of getting/staying fit and enjoying nature.
+The Kuala Lumpur Hiking and Trail Running Meetup Group is established with the purpose of finding like minded individuals who enjoy going out for the purpose of getting/staying fit and enjoying nature.
 This group was not so much about the activity being a social gathering, but about getting some serious exercise on a regular basis.

 Although the initial plan was to organise interesting hikes in hilly terrain that will take up to a full day within two hours drive from the centre of Kuala Lumpur, our hikers are now expanding their views.
 New hiking venues, in other states and even other countries, are now presented and explored.

 Meetup KL Hiking is organising events for all levels of hikers, from sheer beginners to experienced trailblazers.
 It is highly recommended to read the write-up very carefully and to understand the rating of a hike.

 The rating system allows you to judge whether or not this hike will be too difficult for you.

 Generally I'll do a survey hike before scheduling an event, so I know what to expect for the hikes which are organised.
 During the hike I focus very much on group dynamics, and it's a rule of thumb that nobody will be left behind.
 We're all links in the hiking chain and nobody is more or less important than anybody else...
 For every hike, I will be the last one to leave the venue in order to be sure that everybody made it out safely.
 Creating an adventurous but most of all a safe hiking experience is my goal.